 Constant innovation and our wealth of experience gathered over more than 70 years in instrument construction unite to guarantee the even scale, unmatched responsiveness, good intonation and the finest finishes of our instruments.

 Kühnl & Hoyer – tradition, perfection and passion!

 Handmade in Germany

-A class of their own – not just an empty slogan, but rather our dedicated commitment to producing top-quality brass instruments with an even scale, high responsiveness, good intonation and excellent finishes, proven by the conferral of the German Musical Instrument Award six times over.
+A class of their own – not just an empty slogan, but rather our dedicated commitment to producing top-quality brass instruments with an even scale, high responsiveness, good intonation and excellent finishes, proven by the conferral of the German Musical Instrument Award seven times over.